The network

 Global Action

-Based on our research findings, we want to contribute to public health policy and practice for the benefit of people and society.
+Based on our research findings, we translate health literacy evidence and knowledge to inform public health policies and practices across the globe for the benefit of all people and societies.

 What we do